7.7 is here, check out the latest from Laashka for those new Dynamic Encounter Achievements!

 The Commando/Mercenary is a 360 knock back, as is the gunslinger/sniper's cover pulse.

 Knock backs can serve a purpose in operations.
 Mobs in particular and sometimes adds in a boss fight can be knocked back.
 A nearby cliff is always a good option, though sometimes the mobs will glitch out and come back.
 In general, AVOID using knock backs.
-These tend to do the opposite of what your tank is trying to do, group everything up for your DoT classes to be able to spread DoTs to them easily.
+These tend to do the opposite of what your tank is trying to do, which is to group everything up for your DoT DPS advanced classes to be able to spread DoTs to them easily.
 Knocking baddies out of the stack, while fun, is counterproductive to dps.

 Bosses typically have one, or both of these buffs preventing players from stunning, pushing or interrupting them.
 They can also have many more that play into the mechanics of the individual boss fight.
 It is always a good idea to read the bosses buff bar to see what you are up against.